Siddharth-Khachane/Maskdetection/README.md

 Therefore I implimented the Median method for determining the threshold limits.
 So each image has different thresholds and thus the Canny Filter applied on it is also unique.

-## For further insight, you can refer Understanding.docx
+## For further insight, you can refer Median Thresholding canny.pdf